embodied-computation-group/CardioceptionPaper/README.md

 This repository contain data, code, figures and HTML quality reports supporting the results presented in the cardiac interoception (cardioception) method paper.

->Legrand, N., Nikolova, N., Correa, C., Brændholt, M.,Stuckert, A., Kildahl, N., Vejlø, M., Fardo, F., Allen, M. (2021) Measuring the Accuracy and Precision of Interoceptive Beliefs: A Novel Psychometric Bayesian Approach.
+>Legrand, N., Nikolova, N., Correa, C., Brændholt, M.,Stuckert, A., Kildahl, N., Vejlø, M., Fardo, F., Allen, M. (2021).
+The heart rate discrimination task: a psychophysical method to estimate the accuracy and precision of interoceptive beliefs.

 ***
 ## Data